rombrew/phobia/doc/TroubleShooting.md

 Result of adjustment shows the parameter deviation is above the fault threshold.
 Check the voltage and current measurement accuracy.

-#### PM_ERROR_CURRENT_LOOP_IS_OPEN
+#### PM_ERROR_CURRENT_LOOP_FAULT

-Means that we apply the full voltage but current setpoint is still not reached.
+This means that we apply the full voltage but actual current is still near zero.
 If current sensing circuit is ok this may be caused by open circuit in motor phases or in its connection.
-Also a common cause of this error is a low level of DC link voltage.
+Also a common cause of this error is a low level of DC link voltage in combine with large stator resistance.

 #### PM_ERROR_INSTANT_OVERCURRENT